rickellis/SST/README.md

 # SST - Svelte, Snowpack, and Tailwind.

-Svelte using Snowpack and Tailwind

-This document describes how to set up a Svelte installation that uses Snowpack instead of a traditional bundler, along with Tailwind CSS.
+This document describes how to set up a Svelte installation that uses Snowpack instead of a traditional bundler.
+It also uses Tailwind CSS.

 ### Install Snowpack

 ```js
     npx create-snowpack-app PROJECT-NAME --template @snowpack/app-template-minimal